 Are ready to pursue publication but don’t know how?
 You got it: A book coach can help.

-From choosing self-publishing vs traditional publishing, a book coach can help you choose a path an keep you accountable to complete your book on time.
+When choosing self-publishing vs traditional publishing, a book coach can help you choose a path and keep you accountable to complete your book on time.

-But coaches are more than simply people who help you maintain your dad lines.
-A book coach can help you through every step of the process just like a personal trainer can help you do every step of the process of working out.
-Of course, they can’t do the work for you, but they can encourage you to do the work and guide you in knowing how to do the work.
+A book coach can help you through every step of the process.
+Of course, they can’t do the work for you, but they can encourage you to do the work and guide you on how to do the work.

 You could even consider hiring a book coach for one aspect of your writing experience.